luismiguelcasadodiaz/42Barcelona_piscina/README.md

 ![source of knowledge](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-linux)
 ## tr -d '\t'
 deletes tabular char

+## bc
+Is a basic calculator

+`bc` accepts command like that `bc <<< '5 +7'` that returns `12`.

+bc takes its input and prints its output in decimal.
+However, you can set either the input or the output to be some other base numbering system - for example, hexadecimal or binary - using the ibase and obase commands.

+Setting *only* ibase=16, bc accepts hexadecimal input text to translate to decimal.

+Setting *only* obase, bc converts decimal input number to hexadecimal.

+Be careful to set *obase* before *ibase*, when converting between not decimal bases

+## sed
+to insert something at line start `sed 's/^/init_tag/'`
 ## norminette
  python3 -m pip install --upgrade pip setuptools python3 -m pip install norminette